On the composable security of weak coin flipping: Introduction

-The proof of Theorem~\ref{thm:general} consists of two steps.
-First, we show that an alternative WCF resource with composable security constructed from noiseless communication channel implies a WCF protocol with the same interaction complexity as the alternative WCF resource.
-Then together with the exponential lower bound on the interaction complexity of WCF protocols, we conclude that a WCF resource with a low interaction complexity does not exist.
+The proof of \Cref{thm:general} consists of two steps.
+First, we show that an alternative WCF resource with composable security constructed from noiseless communication channels implies a WCF protocol with the same interaction complexity as the alternative WCF resource.
+Then, together with the exponential lower bound on the interaction complexity of WCF protocols~\cite{miller2020impossibility}, we conclude that a WCF resource with a low interaction complexity cannot exist.

-Next, we extend the classical version of sequential composition theorem~\cite[Theorem 7.4.3]{goldreich2004foundations} to the quantum case.
+Next, we extend the classical version of the composition theorem for sequentially ordered protocols~\cite[Theorem 7.4.3] {goldreich2004foundations} to the quantum case.
 We find a sufficient condition called global security where WCF and other modules can be composed into a larger system with stand-alone security.
 A composition between WCF and other components is globally secure if there is no correlation between the outcomes of WCF and other components.
-We thus show in Theorem~\ref{thm:cond-gs} that global security holds when WCF and all other components are composed in a strict causal order.
+We thus show in \Cref{thm:cond-gs} that global security holds when WCF and all other components are composed in a strict causal order.
 That is, there is no other component running concurrently with WCF.
 The constructions for optimal SCF and optimal BC exactly satisfy global security.

-\begin{informaltheorem}[Informal] A primitive constructed from WCF with stand-alone security under strict sequential composition maintains its stand-alone security. \end{informaltheorem}
+\begin{informaltheorem}[Informal] A primitive constructed from WCF with stand-alone security under strictly ordered sequential composition maintains its stand-alone security. \end{informaltheorem}

-The idea to prove Theorem~\ref{thm:cond-gs} is by contradiction.
-Assume that there is some correlation between outcomes of WCF with stand-alone security and other components under sequential composition.
+The idea to prove \Cref{thm:cond-gs} is by contradiction.
+Assume that there is some correlation between outcomes of WCF with stand-alone security and other components under ordered sequential composition.
 Using the information carried from previous components to WCF, we can construct an attack breaking the stand-alone security of WCF.
-It contradicts our assumption and thus proves Theorem~\ref{thm:cond-gs}.
+This contradicts our assumption and thus proves \Cref{thm:cond-gs}.